talevv/lexidict/README.md

 - Provides a **dictionary-like structure** with word meanings and relationships.
 - Simple command-line interface for easy usage.

+## How It Works

+LexiDict automatically downloads the latest Open English WordNet XML data from https://en-word.net/ when you run the command.
+There's no need to manually download or manage the source files - just run the command and LexiDict handles the download, parsing, and conversion process for you.
+The tool caches downloaded data locally to improve performance on subsequent runs.

 ## Installation

 Install LexiDict globally using **npm**: